DFeldt5/DFeldt5/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... a Java project that was due five months ago
+- 🔭 I’m currently working on ... a timeloop roguelike
 - 🌱 I’m currently learning ...
-Python and SQL
+Python, R, and JS/TS
 - 👯 I’m looking to collaborate on ... a hot new track
 - 🤔 I’m looking for help with ... my taxes
 - 💬 Ask me about ... beer, cheese, how to pair beer and cheese